Logiqx/gps-wizard/docs/gpx/README.md

 - [Hoolan](issues/hoolan.md) - although it does not include `<ele>` or `<gpxtpx:course>`
 - [Sailmon](issues/sailmon.md) - although it does not include `<ele>`, `<gpxtpx:speed>`, `<gpxtpx:course>`

+There is a separate [page](issues/README.md) with a summary of all these applications and devices.